meizabel/documentation/biz-model/index.md

 # Creating Business Model

 Creating a business model is not something you can do very quickly.
-In fact the domain model will constantly evolve and require refactoring.
-And
+In fact the Domain Model will constantly evolve and require refactoring.

+Similarly to what we done as a part of [“Hello Spine!”](/getting-started/index.md)
 * Define commands, events, aggregate and projection states in protobuf.
 * Define business logic of aggregates and projections.
 * Create repositories.